SESYNC-ci/tidyverse-lesson/docs/_slides/fs.md

 # File manipulation

-Read in some new data for the rest of the lesson
+The `fs` package has functions for interacting with the file system.

 ===

-Copy files from public-data to your directory (for demonstration purposes)
+We will copy some files from public-data for demonstration purposes